If there is one food that uniquely identifies Six Flags over Texas, it has to be the Pink Thing.

 Concoctions similar to Pink Things were sold as “Cherry Berry” bars at neighboring Six Flags parks over the years, created by a number of suppliers.
 One reported former manufacturer was Borden Dairy.

 Perhaps the most drastic change for the Pink Thing came in 2011 — Six Flags over Texas’ 50th anniversary.
 For such a banner year, Pink Things were oddly absent for the first 3 months of the park’s season, and once they finally did show up they barely resembled the Pink Things of years past.

 Suddenly the inverted cone-shaped, neon pink, ambiguously-flavored treat was a pale, cotton candy-flavored push-up pop.
 Six Flags had changed Pink Thing suppliers from Blue Bell to Schwan’s for unspecified reasons.
 The hidden figurine on the stick was also a thing of the past.
 The only resemblance to the prior Pink Thing was in name only.

 Guide to SFoT contacted Blue Bell to clarify why they stopped supplying Pink Things to Six Flags.
 Blue Bell explained they discontinued the Buried Treasure Bar (as they called it) because it was their lowest volume and least efficient product to manufacture.
 They also referenced the flavor of their Pink Thing as “tutti-frutti,” not cherry as commonly assumed.

 The change did not bode well with many guests, many yearning for the prior version and peeved the park was trying to pass off the push-up pop as a Pink Thing.
-Beyond the manufacturing difficulties, a return to Blue Bell supplying Pink Things is especially unlikely given their recent food safety issues and limited product offerings.
+Beyond the manufacturing difficulties, a return to Blue Bell supplying Pink Things is unlikely.

 Future of the Pink Thing